Geertruida Wijsmuller-Meijer: Contacts with Nazis

 With the Nazis, Wijsmuller had contacts from high to low.
 She used it when she wanted something done from them.
 For example, she received travel documents for Jewish children to leave the country from a Gestapo employee who believed that children belonged with their parents.
-Before that she had accepted his invitation to have a drink with him on an Amsterdam terrace.
+Before that, she had accepted his invitation to have a drink with him on an Amsterdam terrace.
 He saw her walking in the street and recognized her.
 Previously he was a border official during the "Kindertransport".

-In May 1941 the SS-er Rajakowitsch called her to The Hague.
-She had to write down what she was doing and stop her help.
-Otherwise it would be her end.
-Wijsmuller pretended ignorance and not understanding how serious the situation was.
+In May 1941, SS member Rajakowitsch called her to The Hague.
+They demanded she write down what she was doing and stop her help.
+Wijsmuller pretended ignorance, acting as if she did not understand how serious the situation was.

-Wijsmuller later has praised German officers for helping her in dire situations.
+Wijsmuller later praised German officers for helping her in dire situations.

+Other wartime activism

-1941 till June 1942: Help for French soldiers
+1941 to June 1942: Help for French soldiers

-From 1941 till June 1942 she arranged help for French soldiers who wanted to flee.
-At Nijkerks' request and for this purpose she made contact with a German just across the Dutch border.
-She provided with others civilian clothing, an escape route and a shelter in Nispen.
-There the soldiers had to say that they were from "Madame Odi": the alias of Wijsmuller.
+From 1941 to June 1942, she arranged help for French soldiers who wanted to flee.
+At Nijkerks' request, she made contact with a German just across the Dutch border.
+She provided, with others' help, civilian clothing, an escape route and a shelter in Nispen.
+There, the soldiers had to say that they were from "Madame Odi": the alias of Wijsmuller.